• Skip to main content

 For the biscuit base

-• Using a food processor, pulse the Oreo cookies, dark chocolate and salt together until completely broken down and resembling sand fine.
-In a mixing bowl, mix the Oreo mixture and melted butter until combined.
+• Using a food processor, blend the Oreo cookies, dark chocolate and salt together until completely broken down and resembling breadcrumbs.

-• Press the biscuit and butter mix firmly into the tart case using a metal spoon and press with your fingers to neaten.
-Chill the base in the fridge for at least 10 minutes, or until set and firm.
+• Firmly press the Oreo mixture into the tart tin (base and sides) using a glass or metal spoon (or your fingers).
+Chill the base in the fridge or freezer for at least 10 minutes, while you prepare the chocolate ganache.

 Notes